zacharydoroshenko/Atari-2600/README.md

 # Atari-2600
 tasks:
 cpu:
-    determine if a cartridge is 2k and make 11th bit not matter in that case figure out how to implement memory locations that are different when reading and writing (must edit memory mirroring function) write all the tests for the cpu
+    6 determine if a cartridge is 2k and make 11th bit not matter in that case 3 igure out how to implement memory locations that are different when reading and writing (must edit memory mirroring function)

 tia:
-    start tia programming
+    4 start tia programming

 OpenGL:
-    start frame buffer work
+    7 start frame buffer work

 main:
-    include input support
+    5 include input support
-    create a way to print instructions being executed create a way to print machine code as readable assembly
+    1 create a way to print instructions being executed 2 create a way to print machine code as readable assembly